Ambrosys/os-matcher/docs/content/Matching/Overview/Routing.rst

    Clustering

-Now we have set of clusters, each with a role model.
+Now we have a set of clusters, each with a role model.

 .. _routing_final_evaluation: